alandefreitas/small/README.md

 === "File amalgamation"

+    !!! note

         Because containers are header-only, you can directly copy the contents from the `source` directory into your project.

+    !!! hint

         In that case, you are responsible for setting the appropriate target include directories and any compile definitions you might require.

-Once the library is properly integrated, you can create containers from the namespace `small` like any other STL containers:
+Once the library is properly integrated, you can create containers from the namespace `small` like any other STL container:

 ```cpp
 --8<-- "examples/main.cpp"